 - Keep promotion going during the event: Don’t stop.
-Interview attendees during the event, take pictures, and keep the updates coming.
-Not only is this good for promoting the event, it also boosts your presence on social media.
-It will make people pay attention for future events.
+Interview attendees during the event, take pictures and keep the updates coming.
+Not only is this good for promoting the event, but it also boosts your presence on social media.
+It will make people pay attention to future events.

 - Post live user-generated and social media content: Some companies have been experimenting with large panel screens that display user tweets.
 It can be a good idea, but please moderate it manually.
 These types of user-generated promotions are rife with vandalism, as companies have learnt in the past.